bwagner78/bwagner78.github.io/_posts/2025-11-19-Rules vs Virtue.md

 What’s striking is that earlier generations applied God’s commandments without falling into the rule-following problems we’re addressing.
 Dipping into the 16th and 17th century writings, we hear that the 8th commandment of "do not steal" should be understood as a duty to:

 > "...truth, faithfulness, and justice in contracts and commerce between man and man; rendering to every one his due; restitution of goods unlawfully detained from the right owners thereof; giving and lending freely, according to our abilities, and the necessities of others...
-(Westminster Longer Catechism, Q 141)
+(Westminster Larger Catechism, Q 141)

-And though the 9th commandment says plainly, “you shall not bear false witness,” Christians before us understood it as far more than simply _“don’t lie.”_ They saw it as teaching:
+And though the 9th commandment says plainly, “you shall not bear false witness,” Christians before us understood it as far more than simply _“don’t lie.”_ They saw it as:

 > preserving and promoting of truth between man and man, and the good name of our neighbor, as well as our own...a charitable esteem of our neighbors; loving, desiring, and rejoicing in their good name; sorrowing for, and covering of their infirmities; freely acknowledging of their gifts and graces, defending their innocency; a ready receiving of good report, and unwillingness to admit of an evil report...and practising of whatsoever things are true, honest, lovely, and of good report.
 (WLC Q 142)